James L. Carey

 J.D.
 University of Michigan, 1998

-James Carey is an Associate Professor at the Thomas M. Cooley Law School.
+James Carey is a Professor at the Thomas M. Cooley Law School.
 Professor Carey joined the faculty of the law school in 2005 and principally teaches at the Auburn Hills campus.
 Professor Carey teaches Business Organizations, Wills, Trusts and Estates, and Securities Regulation.
 He will also teach a business transactions class in the Corporate and Finance LLM program.

 Professor Carey focuses on business law courses and issues.
 He is the official reporter for the Michigan State Bar Business Corporation Act Legislative Drafting Committee and the official reporter for the Michigan State Bar Limited Liability Company Act Legislative Drafting Committee.
 In these capacities, Professor Carey has assisted in the drafting of several legislative bills and has testified before committees of the Michigan House and Senate regarding these bills.
 Professor Carey was also the principal draftsperson for the Amicus Brief of the Business Law Section of the State Bar of Michigan for the Michigan Supreme Court Case MILLER V. ALLSTATE (docket numbers 134393 and 134406, 2008).